 When underwriters and creditors consider your loan or credit application, they take several factors into account, including the 5 C’s of credit, which refer to capital, collateral, character, conditions and capacity.

-The 5 C’s of credit are 5 of the most important considerations that lenders have when evaluating your financing application.
-Let’s learn more about each of 5 C’s to help you secure the funding your business needs to reach your goals.
+Let’s learn more about each of the 5 C’s to help you secure the funding your business needs to reach its goals.

 What Are the 5 C’s of Credit?